Galactic-FaaS/AlphaAHB-V5-Specification/docs/alphaahb-v5-specification.md

 ---

-## 4. Bus Architecture
+## 4. Instruction Set Architecture

-### 4.1 AHB 5.0 Compliance
+### 4.1 AHB 5.0 Bus Compliance

-AlphaAHB V5 is fully compliant with ARM AMBA AHB 5.0 specification with the following extensions:
+AlphaAHB V5 ISA is designed to work with ARM AMBA AHB 5.0 bus specification with the following extensions:

 #### 4.1.1 Bus Signals